 Lytic and Lysogenic cycles are the method of viral multiplication.
-Lytic cycle, relatively more common, is a method of viral multiplication wherein the virus infects a host cell and uses its metabolism to multiply and then destroys the host cell completely.
-Lysogenic cycle, a rarer method of viral reproduction, depends largely upon the lytic cycle.
-In this method, the virus integrates its genetic information with that of the host and becomes dormant and lets the host multiply and continue its normal activities.
+Lytic cycle, comparitively more common, is a method of viral multiplication wherein the virus attacks a host cell.
+It destroys the host cell totally by feeding on the metabolism of the host in order to multiply.
+Lysogenic cycle, not a common method of viral reproduction, majorly is dependant on the lytic cycle.
+In this method, the virus unites its genetic details with that of the host, turning dormant and lets the host to reproduce while continuing its regular activities.
 Although similar at times, understanding the difference between lytic cycle and lysogenic cycle is important.

 Lytic vs Lysogenic Cycle